bpmerkel/MIDIPianoJukebox/README.md

 and folder-based, but none that gave a comprehensive Jukebox experience with customizable Playlists, a queue, and the ability to rate songs as they were played (some of the MIDI songs just didn't fit my taste for the Piano).

-And since .NET Core 3 and Blazor were just released, I knew the time was nigh to craft a Jukebox web site myself, where I could run on an old Windows 10 laptop with IIS, and use a USB MIDI adapter into the piano.
-This is a dedicated web server that runs on the Windows device hard-connected to the Piano.
+And since .NET 8 released with more Blazor features, I knew the time was nigh to craft a Jukebox solution myself, where I could run on an old laptop, and use a (now wireless via Bluetooth) USB MIDI adapter into the piano.
+The laptop serves as a dedicated web server that runs on the Windows device hard-connected to the Piano.

 I first evaluated MIDI NuGet packages with LINQPad--to read through the MIDI files and iventory them into a LiteDB document database.
-Then ultimately to Play the MIDI files through Windows' sequencer, and switchable to the USB MIDI adapter to the Piano.
+Then play the MIDI files through Windows' sequencer, and switchable to the USB MIDI adapter to the piano.

 Here are the major technologies for the solution:
 * .NET 8